KritR/book-of-knowledge/src/meditation.md

 Truth be told.
 None of these things were what I got.
 At least from what I can understand.

-In fact I occassionally got frustrated because my thoughts were supposed to be going away and that somehow magically over time I was supposed to stop having thoughts.
+In fact I occasionally got frustrated because my thoughts were supposed to be going away and that somehow magically over time I was supposed to stop having thoughts.
 What nonsense haha.

 Here's what I did find though.